-Full product specifications can be found in the product data sheet.
-Troubleshooting information can be found in the configuration manual.
-Product data sheets and manuals are available from the Micro Motion web site at www.emerson.com.
+Troubleshooting information can be found in the Configuration Manual.
+Product data sheets and manuals are available from the Micro Motion web site at Emerson.com.

 Return policy

 Follow Micro Motion procedures when returning equipment.
 These procedures ensure legal compliance with government transportation agencies and help provide a safe working environment for Micro Motion employees.
 Micro Motion will not accept your returned equipment if you fail to follow Micro Motion procedures.